p-ranav/argparse/README.md

 Here's what's happening:

-* We’ve added the add_argument() method, which is what we use to specify which command-line options the program is willing to accept.
+* The ```add_argument()``` method is used to specify which command-line options the program is willing to accept.
 In this case, I’ve named it square so that it’s in line with its function.
+* Command-line arguments are strings.
+Inorder to square the argument and print the result, we need to convert this argument to a number.
+In order to do this, we use the ```.action``` method and provide a lambda function that takes the argument value (std::string) and returns the square of the number it represents.
+Actions are quite powerful as you will see in later examples.
 * Calling our program now requires us to specify an option.
-* The parse_args() method parses the arguments provided and performs the user-defined action each time it visits an argument value.
+* The parse_args() method parses the arguments provided, converts our input into an integer and returns the square.
+* We can get the value stored by the parser for a given argument using ```parser.get<T>(key)``` method.

 ## Examples